-Don't ignore the power of a few isolated words on a board.
-They're fantastic show-stoppers and give your viewer pause for thought as they have to mentally read what's in front of them.
+Don't ignore the power of isolated words on a mood board.
+A few well-chosen words can be fantastic show-stoppers that can give the viewer pause for thought because they have to mentally read what's in front of them.
 Big, bold words juxtaposed together work very well at creating drama, tone and meaning for any project.

-Obscure references can be fun but try to have a number of relatable items or 'touch points' featured in your mood board.
+Obscure references can be fun, but try to have a number of relatable items or 'touchpoints' in your mood board to make sure that the theme is clear.
 You want to let others in, so being deliberately obtuse will earn you no points at all.
-It's much harder to be clear and use imagery to sell your vision than hiding behind a pile of incomprehensible references just to fill the board out with.
-But it's worth the effort to do so.
+It's easy to fill out a board with a pile of incomprehensible references; it often takes more thought to be clear and use imagery that can be easily interpreted to sell your vision.

 15. Aim to spark an emotional response

-Think a little bit left of centre if you're presenting a mood board to a client.
-What would give them a genuine emotive response to?
-Real word objects are good for this.
+Having said that, it also pays to think a little left of centre when you're presenting a mood board to a client.
+Ask yourself what would give them a genuine emotive response.
+Real-world objects are good for this.
 If you were inspired by the beach, bring in a shell.
-If your eureka moment happened on the bus, bring in the ticket.
-This type of thing intrigues people's brains and gains that all-important emotive reaction.
+If your eureka moment happened on the train, bring in the ticket.
+This type of thing can create intrigue, which triggers that all-important emotive reaction.

 16. Don't make presumptions

-Presumption making can be the difference between a successful mood board and one that's dismissed as being too cerebral.
-There's a danger of expecting too much of the audience - that they'll 'know what you mean'.
-Chances are they won't.
-So if it takes a few more references, images or textures to get what's inside your head into a client’s then add them in.
+Expecting too much of your audience can make the difference between a successful mood board and one that's dismissed as being too cerebral – or downright confusing.
+There's a great danger in assuming that people will "know what you mean".
+The chances are they won't.
+Even if it takes a few more references, images or textures to really clarify what's inside your head, it's worth adding them in.

 17. Test your mood board

-The whole process of creating a moodboard should be fun - a refreshing break from the often tedious tasks of the jobbing designer.
-If you're not having fun then it's a sure sign you're going about things the wrong way...
+It's a lot of work, but the whole process of creating mood boards should be fun – and a refreshing break from the often tedious tasks of the jobbing designer.
+If you're not having fun, that's a sure sign you're going about things the wrong way.

 19. Use mood boards to brief designers